 I will also fight to establish our first public four-year university in the Santa Clarita Valley and High Desert - either a UC or a CSU.
 This will bring thousands of jobs to our community.
 It’s long overdue.

 More on my background: I’m a small business owner and a Civil Rights/Labor Attorney, representing employees and union members.
-I also volunteer my time representing asylum seekers.
-I serve on numerous boards in efforts to promote social justice and more access to legal representation for those in need of assistance.
+I have experience standing up for those who have been left behind, holding big utilities and insurance companies accountable for putting profit over people.
+I also volunteer my time representing asylum seekers, one of the reasons I am proud to have earned the endorsements from Civil Rights Leader Dolores Huerta and CHIRLA Action Fund.
+I serve on numerous boards in efforts to promote more access to legal representation for those in need of assistance.

 I graduated University of California, Berkeley in 2008 and from Columbia Law School in 2014, where I extensively studied labor rights and employment law.
 After law school, I served in President Obama’s Department of Justice in the Consumer Protection Branch, and later joined the Santa Clara District Attorney’s Office to protect families by prosecuting sexual predators and fraudsters.
 I currently live in Canyon Country with my dog Baxter.